 In short, your company website should serve its function as a 24/7 marketing and sales engine—presenting the right resources (in the form of articles, emails, videos, guides, demos, etc.,) at the right time.

-In essence, this is the definition of an effective inbound marketing program: high-quality content offered conveniently at every stage of the funnel, presented on a fast, user-friendly website designed specifically to attract, convert, and nurture qualified leads into the warm embrace of the sales team.
+This also happens to be the definition of an effective inbound marketing program: high-quality content offered conveniently at every stage of the funnel, presented on a fast, user-friendly website designed specifically to attract, convert, and nurture qualified leads into the warm embrace of the sales team.

-By the way, this is exactly what we do for B2Bs across a range of industries.
-Talk to us about building such a program for your organization.
+(By the way, this is exactly what we do for B2Bs across a range of industries.
+Talk to us about building such a program for your organization.)

 Marketing budgets are surprisingly stable and marketers are seizing the opportunity to get a competitive advantage.